ThirVondukr/passlib/docs/new_app_quickstart.rst

 Creating and Using a CryptContext
 =================================
-One you've chosen what password hash(es) you want to use, the next step is to define a :class:`~passlib.context.CryptContext` object to manage your hashes, and relating configuration information.
+Once you've chosen what password hash(es) you want to use, the next step is to define a :class:`~passlib.context.CryptContext` object to manage your hashes, and relating configuration information.
 Insert the following code into your application::